Caveat Emptor: Buyer (parent, teacher or school) Beware!

 Caution 2.

-In England, the DfE say that validated phonics programmes must not include the memorising of any words by sight alone: ”It should not include lists of high frequency words or any other words for children to learn as whole shapes ‘by sight’’ (2021.
+The DfE (England) say that validated phonics programmes must not include the memorising of any words by sight alone: ”It should not include lists of high frequency words or any other words for children to learn as whole shapes ‘by sight’’ (2021.
 DfE phonics programmes essential core criteria)

 Caution 3.

-PRWs = words that consist of transparent code spellings.
-The 64 most common GPC mappings = 90% of spellings in monosyllabic words.
+PRWs = words that consist of basic/initial code spellings.

-Directly and systematically teaching all or most of the 176 common GPCs (basic and advanced code spellings), along with how to read and spell multi-syllable words, ensures that virtually every child is enabled to accurately decode around 90% of all the words in print they might meet over a lifetime, including the much less common (Tier 3 vocabulary), usually multi-syllable words found in the secondary curriculum. ”(T)hough the words that are used most often are only one syllable long” (D. McGuinness. p291 WCCR), at least 80% of words in the English language are multi-syllabic.
+Directly and systematically teaching the majority of the 176 common GPCs (basic and advanced code spellings), along with how to read and spell them in multi-syllable words, ensures that virtually every child (not just the 70-80% who find learning phonics easy), is enabled to accurately decode around 90% of all the words in print they might meet over a lifetime, including the much less common (Tier 3 vocabulary), usually multi-syllable words found in the secondary curriculum. ”(T)hough the words that are used most often are only one syllable long” (D. McGuinness. p291 WCCR), at least 80% of words in the English language are multi-syllabic.

 ………………………………………